Enregistrements de données

 Les chercheurs doivent respecter la déclaration de droits suivante:

-L’éditeur et détenteur des droits de cette ressource est Taiwan Endemic Species Research Institute.
-This work is licensed under a Creative Commons Attribution (CC-BY) 4.0 License.
+L’éditeur et détenteur des droits de cette ressource est Taiwan Biodiversity Research Institute.
+Ce travail est sous licence Creative Commons Attribution (CC-BY) 4.0.

 Enregistrement GBIF

 Cette ressource a été enregistrée sur le portail GBIF, et possède l'UUID GBIF suivante : 3f9cd7e5-6d7b-40a8-8062-a18d2f2ca599.
-Taiwan Endemic Species Research Institute publie cette ressource, et est enregistré dans le GBIF comme éditeur de données avec l'approbation du Taiwan Biodiversity Information Facility.
+Taiwan Biodiversity Research Institute publie cette ressource, et est enregistré dans le GBIF comme éditeur de données avec l'approbation du Taiwan Biodiversity Information Facility.

 Mots-clé